 Raising butterflies with kids is magical and rewarding!
-Start with a butterfly house and caterpillars and watch them turn into chrysalises then butterflies.
+Start with a cup of caterpillars and watch the entire metamorphosis happen right before your eyes!

 Have you tried raising butterflies with your kids?